-O Ligaments:-
+O Ligaments :-

 - The lateral temporomandibular ligament strengthens the lateral aspect of the capsule, and its fibers run downward and backward from the tubercle (in the root of zygoma) to the lateral surface of the neck of the mandible.
-This ligament limits the movement of the mandible in a posterior direction and thus protects the external auditory meatus. - O The articular disc divides the joint into upper and lower cavities.
+This ligament limits the movement of the mandible in a posterior direction and thus protects the external auditory meatus. - The articular disc divides the joint into upper and lower cavities.
 It is an oval plate of fibrocartilage that is attached circumferentially to the capsule.
 It is also attached in front to the tendon of the lateral pterygoid muscle and by fibrous bands to the head of the mandible.
 These bands ensure that the disc moves forward and backward with the head of the mandible during protraction and retraction of the mandible.
-The upper surface of the disc is concavo-convex from before backward to fit the shape of the articular tubercle and the mandibular fossa; the lower surface is concave to fit the head of the mandible.
+The upper surface of the disc is concavo-convex from before backward to fit the shape of the articular tubercle and the mandible.

-- U - The stylomandibular ligament lies behind and medial to the joint and extends from the apex of the styloid process to the angle of the mandible.
-This ligament limits anterior protrusion of mandible. - The sphenomandibular ligament lies on the medial side of the joint.
+• The stylomandibular ligament lies behind and medial to the joint and extends from the apex of the styloid process to the angle of the mandible.
+This ligament limits anterior protrusion of mandible.

+The sphenomandibular ligament lies on the medial side of the joint.
 It is a thin band that is attached above to the spine of the sphenoid bone and below to the lingula of the mandible.
 This ligament may act as a pivot by providing tension during opening and closing.